Credit Institution (bank licence)

 2. Submission of an application to the Supervision Service of the Bank of Lithuania: the Supervision Service, within 5 business days, accepts the application for consideration;

-3. Assessment of an application and attached documents: the Supervision Service, after starting the assessment procedure for the application and submitted documents, transfers all data to the European Central Bank (ECB).
+3. Assessment of an application and attached documents: the Supervision Service, after starting the assessment procedure for the application and submitting documents, transfers all data to the European Central Bank (ECB).
 Since that moment, the Supervision Service and the ECB together in parallel assess the submitted documents.
 Where the documents submitted have no deficiencies, the licence is issued within the shortest possible 6 month-term.
 From experience, however, considering the scope and seriousness of this licence, the Supervision Service usually requests additional information or documents.

-4. Issuance of a licence or refusal of authorisation: after assessment of submitted documents is completed, the Bank of Lithuania formulates its conclusions and submits them to the ECB, which takes the final decision regarding granting of an authorisation.
+4. Issuance of a licence or refusal of authorisation: after the assessment of submitted documents is completed, the Bank of Lithuania formulates its conclusions and submits them to the ECB, which takes the final decision regarding granting of an authorisation.

 KEY REQUIREMENTS FOR AUTHORISATION

 As part of its assessment of the authorisation applicant, the regulator will pay particular to the following key areas:

 fitness of submitted documents;